mrakgr/The-Spiral-Language/readme.md

         | _: float64 -> infinityf64

     inl primal = function {primal} | primal -> primal
-    inl adjoint = function {adjoint} -> adjoint | _ -> .nil
+    inl adjoint = function {adjoint} -> adjoint | _ -> ()

     inl primals = Struct.map primal
     inl adjoints = Struct.map adjoint

     inl on_non_nil B ret =
         match B with
-        | .nil -> .nil
+        | () -> ()
         | B -> ret B

     inl dr s primal = {primal adjoint=s.CudaTensor.zero_like primal; block=()}
 ```

 The library takes the type of the floating point number it is operating on as its first argument.
+This is generally used to convert literals to `float32` values at compile time and such since Spiral does not allow implicit conversions. `zero`, `one`, `two` and `infinity` are just some constants set up for convenience.

+`Struct.map` is just the `toa_map` from the Tensor chapter.
+Since functions that iterate over arbitrary types are so often used in Spiral, they have their own `Struct` module now.

+...

 ## User Guide: The Spiral Power